isomerpages/mse-sggreenplan/_key-focus-areas/0-overview.md

 	<input type="checkbox" id="title4"/><label for="title4">Fourth, Green Economy</label>
 	<div class="accordion-content">
 		<p><img src="/images/framework/overview_04.jpg"/><br/>
-		Tackling climate change cannot be at the expense of livelihoods and jobs.
-On the contrary, as sustainability becomes a global issue of concern, and consumers pivot towards greener and more sustainable products and services, it can become a key competitive advantage, and present new opportunities for growth and job creation.<br/><br/>
+		As sustainability becomes a global issue of concern, and consumers pivot towards greener and more sustainable products and services, it can become a key competitive advantage, and present new opportunities for growth and job creation.<br/><br/>
 		We are therefore seeking new investments that are among the best-in-class in terms of carbon or energy efficiency.<br/><br/>
 		We have introduced a broad-based carbon tax in 2019.
 Whatever we collect will be invested and used to support worthwhile projects to help enterprises reduce their greenhouse gas emissions.<br/><br/>
 		To continue to grow our economy, we will anchor new investments and grow local businesses to ride the green wave.<br/><br/>